EamonNerbonne/ValueUtils/README.md

   <table>
     <thead>
       <tr>
-        <th colspan="7">int-pair with self-reference; data set contains one level of nesting with nested values being mirror images of their containers</th>
+        <th colspan="7">A reference to the type itself and two int fields.
+The dataset contains exactly one level of nesting such that the outer object is (x,y) when the inner is (y,x).</th>
       </tr>
       <tr>
         <th>Name</th>